 Basic training and briefing in issues where you may have to make informed decisions will be available.

-You will have access to monthly Open Reflection sessions along with others working at the Bridge, with external facilitation.
+You will have access to quarterly Open Reflection sessions along with others working at the Bridge, and to team supervision every two months, with external facilitation.

 What will my legal responsibilities be?

 The activities of the Bridge Collective are governed by our Memorandum and Articles which are available to see at the Bridge office, and on the website, and any member will be given a printed copy on request.